anthony2025/roses-daycare/README.md

 * `$ yarn deploy` will build and deploy to firebase (previous firebase configuration will be required).
 * `$ yarn analyse` will show a size visualization of our production bundle.
 * `$ yarn format` will run Prettier on the whole codebase.
+To change the content of the project you should create a key "content" in your database following the structure in initialState.js

 ## License
 <div id='license'/>